 Postgraduate Certificate Teaching in Higher Education

-Applications are now open for the September 2025 cohort of the Postgraduate Certificate Teaching in Higher Education.
+Applications are now open for the September 2026 cohort of the Post Graduate Certificate Teaching in Higher Education.

 The course aims to develop an evidence-based, reflective, and critical approach to learning, teaching, and assessment in Higher Education.
-It leads to Advance HE Fellowship status via the University’s framework for continuing professional development (TALENT) and it is led by staff from the Sheffield Institute of Education.
+It leads to Advance HE Fellowship status and it is delivered by staff from the Sheffield Institute of Education.

 Course details